gtnardy/nanos-world-halloween/README.md

 Download Assets: https://github.com/gtnardy/nanos-world-halloween/releases/download/v1.0.0/HalloweenCityPark.zip

-Start the round: type `start` in the console.
+Start the round: type `start` in the console or `/start` in the chat.

 ## Screenshots